 – All heating installers to have a Low Temperature Heating and Hot Water Qualification[i], or equivalent, as part of accreditation scheme refresher courses.

 The implementation of these recommendations will establish the heating infrastructure in homes, and skills amongst the installer base, needed for low carbon heating installations, by ‘laying the groundwork’ for wider heat pump adoption.
 Heat pumps being an established technology, recognised by the Committee on Climate change as the backbone to the decarbonisation of heat.

-Chairman of the HPA, Graham Wright commented – ‘This report could not come at a more pertinent time.
+‘This report could not come at a more pertinent time.
 The push for a Green Recovery from Covid-19 has put the UK in a unique position to be able to develop new and innovative policy that works to tackle the negative effects of the pandemic whilst working towards net zero.
 The regulations suggested in this paper undoubtably offer the Government a road to recovery for the heating industry that is green and saves energy and money for the UK.’